MadibaGroup/2024-zkFBA/K Drafts/protocol_constraints.md

 ## A Note on Column Order

-This document follows the left-to-right column order of our dummy example, easier for editing purposes.
-The trade-off is that some constraints on a given column reference polynomials that are formally introduced later,  specifically, the non-negativity proofs that complete the $Min(X)$ correctness argument appear in the Bid/Ask Surplus sections rather than next to $Min(X)$ itself.
+Here we follow the left-to-right column order of our dummy example, easier for editing purposes.
+The trade-off is that some constraints on a given column reference polynomials that are formally introduced later, specifically the non-negativity proofs that complete the $Min(X)$ correctness argument appear in the Bid/Ask Surplus sections rather than next to $Min(X)$ itself.
 Those forward references are flagged inline.

 ---